Home > Knowledge Base > Literature Review > How To Evaluate Sources And Critically Appraise Literature

 In a world where information can be easily disseminated across various platforms, the need to distinguish between trustworthy and unreliable sources is more pronounced than ever.
 The reliability of information directly influences the quality of research and the credibility of academic work.

-Source evaluation serves as a gatekeeper, allowing researchers to sift through the abundance of information, ensuring that only credible and authoritative sources contribute to the foundation of their work.
-By understanding the importance of source evaluation, individuals can safeguard the integrity of their research and contribute to establishing a robust knowledge base.
+Source evaluation acts as a gatekeeper, enabling researchers to sift through the abundance of information and ensure that only credible and authoritative sources contribute to the foundation of their work.

 Purpose Of Critically Appraising Literature